The Least Action Admissibility Principle: Abstract

 \section{Abstract}

 This paper provides a new admissibility criterion for choosing physically relevant weak solutions of the equations of Lagrangian and continuum mechanics when non-uniqueness of solutions to the initial value problem occurs.
 The criterion is motivated by the classical least action principle but is now applied to initial value problems which exhibit non-unique solutions.
 Examples are provided to Lagrangian mechanics and the Euler equations of barotropic fluid mechanics.
-In particular an example is provided which shows the least action admissibility principle prefers the classical two shock solution to the Riemann initial value problem to solutions generated by convex integration, yet for the same example Dafermos's entropy rate criterion prefers the convex integration solutions to the two shock solution.
+In particular, we show the least action admissibility principle prefers the classical two shock solution to the Riemann initial value problem to certain solutions generated by convex integration. {On the other hand, Dafermos's entropy criterion prefers convex integration solutions to the two shock solutions.
+Furthermore, when the pressure is given by $p(\rho)=\rho^2$, we show that the two shock solution is always preferred whenever the convex integration solutions are defined for the same initial data.}

 \emph{MSC}: 35L65 (primary); 35C06; 35D30; 35L67; 35Q35; 76N10 (secondary).\\ \emph{Keywords}: Weak Solution; Riemann Problem; Least Action Principle; Energy Dissipation Rate; Admissible Solution; Entropy Rate.